Is there really such a thing as free solar panels?

 Ready to take the next step?
 Read our guide on how to chosse a good solar installer

-Hearing from others who have installed solar can be really helpful for those considering it.
-If you’d like to join the growing number of Oxfordshire residents sharing their experience of installing and living with solar PV (and other measures), whether that be through a case study, an open homes event or another way, please get in touch.
+If you’d like to join the growing number of Oxfordshire residents sharing their experience of installing and living with solar panels (and other measures), whether that be through a case study, an open homes event or another way, please do get in touch.